It was as if I was saying goodbye to a dear friend.

 Canada is a source of personal embarrassment.
 Growing up in Michigan, I avoided vacationing in Canada for no other reason than my friends and I used to drive to Windsor because the drinking age was 18.
 I didn’t think it was exotic or interesting.
 It was way too close to home.
 My bad.

 In 2017, in celebration of its 150th year, I spent a lot of time in Canada in places I barely heard of before, but I’m so thrilled I went.
-There was a summer trip to the Yukon and Dawson City, the historical home of the famed Klondike Goldrush.
+There was a summer trip to the Yukon and Dawson City, the historic home of the famed Klondike Goldrush.
 I drank the infamous Sour Toe Cocktail (A shot of Whiskey with a real human toe in it….I swear to God), which put Dawson, from a tourist perspective, on the map.
 It was summer and Dawson was in the land of the midnight sun.

 I remember standing outside Diamond Tooth Gerties, an early 1900’s themed casino (Canada’s first) at 1:00 am, with the sky as bright as day.
 (I also went to the Yukon—Whitehorse this time—in the winter and had a blast learning how to mush my own team of huskies.)

 I also went flightseeing over the Kaskawulsh Glacier, following it as it snaked its way through Kluane State Park, then landed on an icefield near Mount Logan where the frozen remains of unlucky mountain climbers still cling to the sides of a jagged cliff.
 (I’m morbidly fascinated by that fact.)